zhongyehong/docklet/README.md

 Pay attention to the following settings:

 - NETWORK_DEVICE : the network interface to use.
 - ETCD : the etcd server address.
-For distributed muli hosts environment, it should be one of the ETCD public server address.
+For distributed multi hosts environment, it should be one of the ETCD public server address.
   For single host environment, the default value should be OK.
 - STORAGE : using disk or file to storage persistent data, for